Father, 2 children dead in apparent murder-suicide in Placentia, police say

 PLACENTIA, Calif.
-(KABC) -- Two 9-year-old children are dead after police say their father killed them and then shot himself in Placentia.
+(KABC) -- Two 9-year-old children were found dead early Wednesday morning after police say their father killed them and then shot himself in Placentia.

-Placentia police and Orange County sheriff's deputies were investigating early Wednesday morning as they responded to the area near Swanson and Brookhaven avenues.
+Placentia police and Orange County sheriff's deputies were investigating around 12:45 a.m. as they responded to the area near Swanson and Brookhaven avenues.

-Video from the scene showed a body on a sidewalk, as the area was cordoned off with crime scene tape.
+Video from the scene showed a body -- who investigators said is the father -- on a sidewalk, as the area was cordoned off with crime scene tape.

 Further information was not immediately available.